Sotera/distributed-louvain-modularity/README.md

    giraph-core, if Giraph Distribution fails to build its okay.

 4. You should now be able to build the LouvainModularity job using ./build.sh or by running 'mvn clean install  assembly:single'
+   After building verify target/louvain-giraph-1.1.0-SNAPSHOT-jar-with-dependencies.jar exists.

 Example Run
 -----------

 A small example is included to verify installation and the general concept in the 'example' directory.

+To run:

+1. In the project root cp cluster_env_template.py to cluster_env.py

+2. Edit the settings in clsuter_env.py for your environemnt

+3. Create a directory to use in hdfs at /tmp/louvain-giraph-example,  give the yarn user access to this directory

-To run, go to the example directory and type
+4. go to the example directory and type

-> ./run_example.sh
+> sudo -u yarn ./run_example.sh

 Other Information
 -----------------